permitio/permit-cli/README.md

   - `template` - manage and apply policy and authorization templates in an environment
     - `list` - list all the available policy templates
     - `apply` - apply an environment template to your current environment
+  - `apply` - apply configurations to your environment
+    - `openapi` - create policy schema from an OpenAPI specification
 - `opa` - a collection of commands for better OPA experience
   - `policy` - print the available policies of an active OPA instance
 - `gitops create github` - configure Permit environment to use [GitOps flow](https://docs.permit.io/integrations/gitops/overview/)